×

 Dru Hill, formed in 1992 in Baltimore, is known for R&B hits like "Tell Me."
 Notable albums include their debut and "Enter the Dru."
 Despite Sisqó's solo fame, they've remained active, with hits achieving multi-million sales.

-Memphis rapper Finesse2tymes transformed his life post-prison, signing with Mob Ties/Atlantic.
-Known for collaborations with Blac Youngsta and Moneybagg Yo, he honed his craft during incarceration and aims to captivate with his music.
+Memphis rapper Finesse2tymes transformed his life post-prison, signing with Mob Ties/Atlantic Records.
+Formerly of Memphis Greatest Underrated with Blac Youngsta and Moneybagg Yo, he honed his craft in prison, drawing industry attention.
+Known for his autobiographical approach, Finesse's style blends experience and determination.

 AJR, an indie pop trio, emerged in 2012 with popular hits like "Sober Up" & "Weak."
 Achievements include multiple platinum songs/album & #8 Billboard debut with Neotheater.
 Known for a unique pop style, they've collaborated with Rivers Cuomo.